top of page

 How I Use Digital Tools

 Your data remains completely confidential and is never shared or used to train public AI models.
-If you’d prefer an assessment without these digital tools, please just let me know.
-There’s no extra cost or delay, and your choice won’t affect the quality of your assessment.
+If you’d prefer not to use these tools, just let me know.
+There’s no extra cost or delay, and it won’t affect the quality of your assessment.

 bottom of page